cs3org/OCM-API/IETF-RFC.md

   OCM API Discovery.
 * __Discoverable Server__ - A server that tries to supply information in
   OCM API Discovery.
-* __OCM Address__ - A string of the form
-  `<Receiving Party's identifier>@<fqdn>` which can be used to uniquely identify a user or group "at" an OCM Server and MAY be referred to as Federated Cloud ID.
+* __OCM Address__ - identifies a user or group "at" an OCM Server.
-  `<Receiving Party's identifier>` is an opaque string, unique at the server.  `<fqdn>` is the Fully Qualified Domain Name by which the server is identified.
-This MUST be the domain at which the `/.well-known/ocm` endpoint of that server is hosted.
+The OCM Address contains a server specific Party identifier, a host locating the OCM Server and an optional port.
+The OCM Address is not a URI as it does not have scheme and the identifier may contain reserved characters.

+        ocm-address = identifier "@" host [ ":" port]

+    The identifier is an opaque, case-sensitive UTF-8 string.
+It is separated from the host by the last "@" in the OCM Address.
+It is possible to have multiple @-signs in a OCM-address, e.g. when an email address is the local part of the address like `nomen.nescio@example.org@ocm.example.org`.

+    host is an IP literal encapsulated within square brackets, an IPv4 address in dotted decimal form, or a registered name as described in [RFC3986].

+        host = IP-literal / IPv4address / reg-name

+    The optional port subcomponent can be used to specify a port to use for discovery (see Discovery Process).

+    The OCM Server MUST be discoverable at the given host and optional port via the Well-Known [RFC8615] path `/.well-known/ocm`.
+The OCM Address MUST NOT contain a path.

 * __OCM Notification__ - A message from the Receiving Server to the
   Sending Server or vice versa, using the OCM Notifications endpoint.
 * __Invite Message__ - Out-of-band message used to establish contact